SierraBlaster Rock Fracturing Technology:

 The SierraBlaster is a fast way to demolish rock and masonry.
 Setup time can be as little as five minutes then successive blasts can be as little as three minutes.
 The longest step is drilling the borehole, however, drilling a 10mm borehole is done quite quickly.
 Materials like concrete, andesite, or certain granites drill very quickly.
 You can generally reach 12” in 20-30 seconds.
 Some harder materials like quarts may take as long as a few minutes and of course depth is a factor.
 The SierraBlaster is also fast for larger more involved blasts.
 I did several 8 head blasts all with 24” deep boreholes on some large pieces of Lahar; the complete time between blasts was 20 minutes with only one person.

-Systems start at $725 and cartridges are around a dollar keeping both the initial investment and reoccurring expenses (cartridges) low.
+Systems start at $725 and cartridges are around a dollar and a half keeping both the initial investment and reoccurring expenses (cartridges) low.
 We also sell our quality SDS bits at very reasonable prices.
 The SierraBlaster is a great way to save time and money.
 For example: You are trenching for electrical, water, sewer, etc. and you come across a large bolder.
 Simply fracture the boulder and toss it out of the trench by hand or with your backhoe.
 No need to dig the entire boulder out and arrange for transport off site.

 Rock and masonry have a high compressive strength which is why they make great foundations for heavy loads.
 However they have a low tensile strength.
 The innovative SierraBlaster takes advantage of the low tensile strength of rock and masonry and fractures by placing the force/power on the inside of the material.
 Hydraulic hammers and other mechanical means of demolishing are fighting against the high compressive properties of the material leading to slow demolition with high maintenance and equipment ware.